 Defined Benefit Plans

-A defined benefit plan is a Keogh plan that pays a fixed monthly benefit to the plan participant during retirement.
-The benefit is calculated based on factors such as the participant’s salary, years of service, and the plan’s investment performance.
+A defined benefit Keogh plan pays a fixed monthly benefit to the plan participant during retirement.
+The benefit is calculated based on the participant’s salary, years of service, and the plan’s investment performance.

 Defined Contribution Plans

-On the other hand, a defined contribution plan is a type of Keogh plan where the participant contributes a set amount to the plan each year, and the benefit paid during retirement is based on the investment performance of the plan’s assets.
+On the other hand, a defined contribution plan (also known as a money purchase Keogh plan) is a type of Keogh plan where the participant contributes a set amount to the plan each year.
+The benefit paid during retirement is based on the investment performance of the plan’s assets.
 The most common type of defined contribution plan is a profit-sharing plan.

 How Does A Keogh Plan Work?

-A Keogh plan works by allowing the plan participant to make tax-deductible contributions to the plan each year.
+A Keogh plan allows the participant to make tax-deductible contributions to the plan each year.
 The contributions are then invested in various investment options, such as stocks, bonds, and mutual funds, to grow over time.

 When the plan participant reaches retirement age, they can start withdrawing money from the plan, which is taxed as ordinary income.
 However, because the contributions were made on a tax-deductible basis, the participant will owe less in taxes overall.